 I have been day trading stocks since 1999.
 I went full-time in 2007 and founded Bulls On Wall Street in 2008.
 Since then, I have trained over 7,000 students through the 60-Day Live Trading Bootcamp.
 What I have learned across 27 years and 79+ bootcamp classes is this: day trading is not about finding one magic setup.
 It is about building a repeatable system — scanning, planning, executing, and reviewing — and doing it every single day with discipline.

 This page is the hub for every day trading strategy I teach at BOWS.
 Each strategy below links to a full deep-dive guide with real trade examples from my own account, step-by-step execution rules, and the exact tools I use.
-Whether you are brand new to trading or a veteran looking to sharpen your edge, start with the strategy that fits your current skill level and work through them in order.
+Whether you are a beginner learning your first day trading strategy or an experienced trader looking to sharpen your edge, start with the strategy that fits your current skill level and work through them in order.

-The BOWS Day Trading System: How It All Fits Together
+How the BOWS Day Trading System Fits Together

 Most trading education teaches strategies in isolation.
 You learn the ORB.
 You learn pullbacks.
 You learn VWAP.
 But nobody tells you how they connect into a single, cohesive daily process.
 That is what separates BOWS from everyone else.